crate/cratedb-guide/docs/connect/odbc/install.md

 :::::{tab-set}

 ::::{tab-item} Windows
-On Windows, download the latest 64-bit driver (MSI file) from the [psqlODBC download site] and install it.
+Please navigate to the [psqlODBC download site] to download and install the latest psqlODBC driver for Windows systems.
 [Installing PostgreSQL ODBC drivers on Windows] includes an illustrated walkthrough.
 ::::